openstack/openstack-manuals/doc/contributor-guide/source/rst-conv/refs.rst

   format a web link as ``Link text <http://web-link.com>`` wrapping it in backticks.

-* Do not separate a link name from a link itself by defining the link in other place in your document.
+* Do not separate the link name from the link itself by defining the link in another place in your document.
 It prevents translated documents from using different links, for example, corresponding links to translated versions.

 **Input**